Affordable aids

 To stream audio directly to your phone, your hearing aid needs to support Bluetooth LE and your smartphone needs to support ASHA (Android 10 or up) or MFi (Apple).
 Also watch out for Bluetooth LE Audio, which is the latest wireless standard that is rolling out shortly.
 Alternatively, you can use a Bluetooth accessory, like Signia’s StreamLineMic, to connect your hearing aids to your phone for audio streaming.

-Hearing aid AIs use massive datasets to process sound in real-time.
+Hearing aids with artificial intelligence (AI) and machine learning use massive datasets to process sound in real-time.
 This lets your hearing aid adapt to its environment or filter out noise or sound artifacts, like wind, and increase speech clarity.
+A number of Deep Neural Network (DNN) systems have now been implemented in hearing aids that require “training” in millions of different sound scenes.

 Adaptive directional microphone